The Winter's Tale: Shakespeare's day to the Restoration

 The earliest recorded performance of the play was reported by Simon Forman, the Elizabethan "figure caster" or astrologer, who noted in his journal on 11 May 1611 that he saw The Winter's Tale at the Globe playhouse.
 The play was then performed in front of King James at Court on 5 November 1611.
-The play was also acted at Whitehall during the festivities preceding Princess Elizabeth's marriage to Frederick V, Elector Palatine, on 14 February 1613.
+The play was also acted at Whitehall during the festivities preceding Princess Elizabeth's marriage to Elector Frederick V of the Palatinate on 14 February 1613.
 Later Court performances occurred on 7 April 1618, 18 January 1623 and 16 January 1634.
 It was not revived during the Restoration, unlike many other Shakespearean plays.

 18th and 19th century

 The Winter's Tale was performed in 1741 at Goodman's Fields Theatre and in 1742 at Covent Garden.
 Adaptations, titled The Sheep-Shearing and Florizal and Perdita, were acted at Covent Garden in 1754 and at Drury Lane in 1756.
 Notable stagings in the 19th century included those featuring John Philip Kemble in 1811, Samuel Phelps in 1845 and Charles Kean in an 1856 production that was famous for its elaborate sets and costumes.
 Johnston Forbes-Robertson played Leontes memorably in 1887.